-There are many scenarios where a lowball offer on a home can be a great buying strategy.
-You might find yourself in a buyer’s market, or face-to-face with a fixer-upper in need of some serious TLC, or dealing with a very motivated seller – all potential opportunities to get a home for less than asking price.
+There are many scenarios where a lowball offer can be a great home-buying strategy.
+You might find yourself in a buyer’s market, or face-to-face with a fixer-upper in need of some serious TLC, or you could be dealing with a very motivated seller – all potential opportunities to buy a home for under asking price.

 RE/MAX Canada polled our Facebook followers as to their bidding and buying strategy, and 75 per cent of respondents came back with a resounding “bid low!”